IdahoLabResearch/Faraday/README.md

 Faraday users can compare two button cells by adding them to a comparison module, and generating reports to visualize their performance side-by-side.

+#### Alpha Release

+This software is in alpha.
+Presently it requires access to a DeepLynx development environment only accessible through the Idaho National Laboratory.

+Future releases (2025) will further develop this software, and deploy it on the internet.

 ### Research Contacts

 #### Principle Investigator